Ignition Interlock Device Laws In Alabama

 Alabama is one of the last of the 50 states to include ignition interlock device penalties for DUI.
 The law was passed in September of 2012, but the state is still working out the details of how to facilitate this new law.
 It is important to know that you could be forced to use the ignition interlock device if you are convicted of DUI.

 At Beckdefense, we can defend you against these charges.
-Baldwin County interlock device attorney John W. Beck has more than 20 years of experience as an attorney, including thousands of criminal law matters, and more than 100 jury trials and experience working as a prosecuting attorney.
+Our attorneys have more than 35 years of combined experience, including thousands of criminal law matters, and more than 100 jury trials and experience working as a prosecuting attorneys.
 We are well-positioned to defend you against DUI charges, whether you are facing a first-time or second or subsequent DUI conviction.

 Ignition Interlock Penalties